A Butler County, Ohio Unitarian Universalist Timeline

 1998 — UUCBC changed name to Hopedale Unitarian Universalist Community.

-September 2001 — Hopedale UU Community moved into remodeled building at 3870 Millville-Oxford Rd.
+2001 — Hopedale UU Community moved into remodeled building at 3870 Millville-Oxford Rd.; celebrated with open house.

 A History and Biographical Cyclopaedia of Butler County, Ohio, 1882.